pruinis/CountryManager/README.md

 You can get:

-isoCode
+- isoCode

-flagName
+- flagName

-countryName image
+- countryName image

-phoneCode
+- phoneCode

+- array of countries

+...